Moero! Nekketsu Rhythm Damashii Osu! Tatakae! Ouendan 2: Storyline

 Moero!
-Nekketsu Rhythm Damashii follows more or less the storyline from the original Osu!
+Nekketsu Rhythm Damashii primarily follows the storyline from the original Osu!
 Tatakae!
 Ouendan, and is set roughly six years after the original game based on the game manual and the age differences of returning characters.
 Players act as the leader of a three-person cheerleading squad.
 Whenever someone is stressed out or backed into a corner, all they need to do is shout "Ouendan!"
 (Japanese for "Cheer Squad").
 Then, the Ouendan appear (usually out of a place like a closet or waiting there while eating ramen) and use cheering and dance to help that someone through their troubles.
 The map of the territory that the Ouendan patrol within Moero!
 Nekketsu Rhythm Damashii is the same as that found in the original game, although it has been turned ninety degrees and is now rendered using 3D graphics.

-The original Ouendan from the Yuuhi Town (signified by wearing their long gakuran jackets and for the Cheergirls, signified by wearing their blue cheer outfits) are still present in this game, cheering people on.
-However, a new rival Ouendan from the Asahi Town appear that challenge the original Ouendan in skill and cheering (the "new" Ouendan are signified by their blue military-style outfits and for the Cheer Maidens, signified by wearing their modest scarlet cheer outfits.)
+The original Ouendan from the Yuuhi Town (signified by wearing their long gakuran jackets and for the Cheergirls, signified by wearing their blue cheer outfits) are still present in this game, cheering people on, but a new rival Ouendan from the Asahi Town appear that challenge the original Ouendan in skill and cheering (the "new" Ouendan are signified by their blue military-style outfits and for the Cheer Maidens, signified by wearing their modest scarlet cheer outfits).
 The individual stories are all unrelated, but characters featured in one stage may appear as background or supporting characters in another.
 One can also see characters from the first Ouendan game as lead, supporting or background characters, such as the pottery maker from the first game that appears as a guest at a hot springs, and gifts the hot springs family with new pottery work should the player be successful in the stage.
 In the final stage, broken into two parts like that of Agents, all of the characters in the game unite when the two Ouendan join together and once again lead the entire world in a cheer to save Earth when the sun's activity stops, plunging Earth into another ice age.

 Gameplay

 As in the original game, this sequel is played almost entirely via touch screen (the only actual button used is the Start button for pausing the game).
-The player acts as the Ouendan, who cheer on the people that are in turmoil and shout out for them (the original "Black" Ouendan control the west side of that world, Yūhi Town, and the new "Blue" Ouendan control the east side, Asahi Town.)
+The player acts as the Ouendan, who cheer on the people that are in turmoil and shout out for them (the original "Black" Ouendan control the west side of that world, Yūhi Town, and the new "Blue" Ouendan control the east side, Asahi Town).
 The gameplay plays out identically to that found in the first Ouendan; the player must tap colored circles in precise time with the music in order to cheer the character through his or her problems.
 There are three types of marker: